lfurtkevicova/gislab-my-notes/docs/customization/index.rst

 Important file is **image file**.
 It is a binary file with the ``.img`` filename extension and represents a snapshot of the data and layout of some GIS.lab client.
 More specifically, it is compressed client's ``root``, i.e. ``chroot``.
-All GIS.lab clients boot from some image file.
+All GIS.lab users boot from some image file.
 Usually after entering client's ``root`` with the first of above mentioned commands, the new updated ``image`` is rebuilded by the second of these commands.